 Explorer Dress-Up and Costume Ideas

 For those that prefer to keep their adventures on Earth instead of across the solar system, explorer dress-up is the way to go.
-There are always new things to learn and new adventures to be had, and this dress-up set will accompany your child in style.
+There are always new things to learn and new adventures to be had.
 The included vest has plenty of pockets for storing important tools, and a pith helmet keeps the sun at bay.
 Toy binoculars provide a brand new perspective.

 Your little adventurers should gear up with some other items before setting out, though.
 Notepads and pencils are needed for taking important field notes, and magnifying glasses will surely come in handy for examining objects up close.
 Old road maps or travel guides can be re-purposed as fun costume accessories (they don’t need to be for an exotic or faraway locale; it’s enough of an adventure trying to re-fold those things).
 A couple of butterfly nets from your local nature store go with the look, and they’ll also provide a fun activity for the park.